 In partnership with the Oak Foundation, I-SPHERE offers a series of internships for early career researchers.

-Chris Devany – 2019-present
+Chris Devany (2019-20)

 Lynne’s internship research was published in 2018 and is available here.
 Her research has directly informed the development of a Chronic Homelessness strategy for Northern Ireland.